A Differential Effect Approach to Partial Identification of Treatment Effects: Identification of Treatment Effects

 and

-$u$ is the latent variable, $\alpha_1$ and $\alpha_2$ are discrimination parameters while $\beta_1$ and $\beta_2$ are difficulty parameters.
-In our context, the latent variable $u$ is the unmeasured confounding; $\alpha_1, \alpha_2$ determine the rate at which the probability of taking the corresponding treatment $Z_1$ or $Z_2$ changes as a function of the level of unmeasured confounding; and $\beta_1, \beta_2$ measure how much unmeasured confounding affects the corresponding treatment $Z_1$ or $Z_2$.
+where $u$ is the latent variable, $\alpha_1$ and $\alpha_2$ are discrimination parameters while $\beta_1$ and $\beta_2$ are coefficients of covariate $x$.
+In our context, the latent variable $u$ is the unmeasured confounding, and $x$ is age; $\alpha_1, \alpha_2$ determine the rate at which the probability of taking the corresponding treatment $Z_1$ or $Z_2$ changes as a function of the level of unmeasured confounding.
 By the local independence assumption from IRT, that is, item responses are independent conditional on the latent variable, we have